Kirdock/WillNeverBeFinishedBot/README.md

 - HOST: URL for the website.
 Used for `list` command (reply url) and OAUTH2.
 Default `http://localhost:5000`.
 - PORT: Port for webserver.
 Default: `4599`.
 - OWNERS: "id1,id2,...".
 Super admins separated by `,`.
-- PREFIXES: "!,-,...".
-Prefixes for bot commands in chat separated by `,`.
-Default: `!`.
 - SCOPE: "identify,...".
 Scopes of the bot.
 Default: `identify`.
 - WEBTOKEN_SECRET: Secret to encode webtoken.
 - DATABASE_NAME: Main database name for mongodb.